- Aerobic, Gram-positive diplococcus [Fig 1] with a capsule.

 - Serotypes: immunity is serotype-specific.

 - Abx resistance is often serotype-specific.

-- Serotype 19A has emerged as predominant pathogen following increased immunization.
+- Serotypes 19A and 19F have emerged as predominant pathogens following increased immunization.

 - Minimum inhibitory concentration (MIC) to penicillin (mcg/mL) breakpoints for non-CNS specimens.